 - Into the wet ingredients, slowly mix the dry ingredients as well as the nuts and raisins.
 Mix gently but thoroughly.

 - Gently pour the batter into the prepared pans.
-Bake loaves for 1 hour, or until knife inserted into
+Bake loaves for 1 hour, or until knife inserted into center of loaf comes out clean.

 - Let the applesauce bread cool in the pans for 5 to 10 minutes before turning onto a wire rack to cool completely before eating.